Tignes Le Lac

 Le Lac is split into 4 areas: Le Lavachet, Le Rosset, Les Almes and Le Bec Rouge.

-Tignes is set at the foot of the twin peaks of La Grande Motte Glacier (3656m) and La Grande Casse (3852m) – meaning that you can even ski here in the summer!
+Tignes is set at the foot of the twin peaks of La Grande Motte Glacier (3656m) and La Grande Casse (3852m) – meaning that you can even ski here in the summer with our sister company Peak Retreats.
 This ski resort has a highly sporting reputation and hosts many celebrities on training courses, including the French national football team.

 There is always something to do in Tignes Le Lac, the enthusiastic Tourist Office make sure of that!
 They arrange numerous activities and events all season long and their large wooden office is at the heart of the resort.
 So if your perfect ski holiday is a mixture of skiing, activities, shopping and relaxing then head to Tignes Le Lac.
 The impressive 5000 square metre ‘Le Lagon’ Aqua and Spa Centre is not to be missed with swimming pools, flumes, a sports centre, fitness classes and a relaxing spa – perfect after a day on the slopes!

 The bustling ski resort of Val d'Isère can be easily reached from Tignes, via the ski lifts (30 minutes) or bus (15 minutes) - allowing easy access to a whole host of shops, restaurant and bars - great for après-ski or an opportunity to explore for non-skiers.